iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     `Reply here please.`

-1. Do the projects worked on help you test your ability / skills?
+1. Do the projects worked on help you test your ability /skills?

     `Reply here please.`